Skip to content

 Reviews

 Composer Michael Matthews writes music of shadow and light—works that move with quiet intensity, then erupt into sweeping motion.
-Critics have noted the architectural precision of his compositions, their emotional gravity, and a sound world where structure and feeling are never far apart.
+His body of work spans orchestral, chamber, vocal, and electroacoustic genres — and these reviews trace the depth and diversity of that creative output.
+Michael Matthews reviews often highlight the architectural precision of his compositions, their emotional gravity, and a sound world where structure and feeling are never far apart.
 (More about the composer.)

 Recent works like Bloody Jack, a stark and luminous song cycle based on poems by Dennis Cooley, show his continued fascination with inner landscapes and layered histories.
 Performed by Dawn Bruch-Wiens and Laura Loewen, the piece has drawn attention for its haunting beauty and narrative depth.

-Beyond the page, Matthews has been a vital presence in Canada’s contemporary music world, co-founding ensembles and series that support adventurous new work.
-This page gathers reviews that trace the evolving voice of a composer whose music invites us to listen closely—to resonance, to silence, to what lies just beneath the surface.
+Beyond the page, Matthews has been a vital presence in Canada’s contemporary music world, co-founding the ensemble Thira and Winnipeg”s GroundSwell new music series, both supporting adventurous new work.
+This page gathers Michael Matthews reviews that trace the evolving voice of a composer whose music invites us to listen closely—to resonance, to silence, to what lies just beneath the surface.